brettserwin/MIS4610Project1/README.md

 Query 10: Find the number of players grouped by nationality who salaries are above the average salaries of players

+Justification:
+Management was curious to see what players from which countries are being paid the most, as a way to scout and identify talent.

 Execute:
 > Select nationality, COUNT(*) as Number_Of_Players from Players Group by nationality